Some of the local organisations that we work with:

 Check out our short film “Building Blocks”

-Fortunately, depression has become more and more seen as an illness, rather than simply as an exaggeration, a phase or a surge of hormones.
-According to the Adolescent Support Clinic, throughout our life, 1 in 10 of us will experience symptoms of depression.
-This means roughly 6,564,000 people in the UK suffer from symptoms.
-A number of these symptoms include loss of confidence, motivation and suicidal thoughts.
+ASC are pleased to see that over the last few years public and government awareness has grown and now depression has become more recognised as a serious debilitating illness, rather than simply as an exaggeration of bad mood, a difficult phase or as a surge of hormones.
+At least 1 in 10 of us will experience symptoms of depression at some point in life.
+This suggests that approximately 6,564,000 people in the UK suffer from some symptom of depression or persistent low mood, for example; loss of confidence, motivation, a sense of meaninglessness and suicidal thoughts.

 There are still many barriers in the UK which really prevent or challenge individuals suffering with mental illness in improving their situation and guiding young people to counselling support.
 Therefore many turn to Twitter and other social media platforms to express their concerns.

 Whilst this can on the surface alleviate the sense of isolation that many feel when struggling with a mental health issue, it can mean that some advice might be misleading and potentially even make matters worse.
 In an effort to address this many Mental Health and Wellbeing Services are campaigning for mental illnesses to have the same funding as physical illnesses.
 ASC promote that there must be equal importance given to research for mental health as for physical illness in order that we continue to raise awareness.